charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 This example created a "test" Radios Block Device (rbd) in the size of 50 MB.

-Use watch on your Kubernetes cluster like the following, you should see the PV become enlisted and be marked as available:
+You should see the PV become enlisted and be marked as available:
 ```
 $ watch kubectl get pv